PrismarineJS/mineflayer-pathfinder/readme.md

  * `dynamic` - (optional, default false) boolean

 ### bot.pathfinder.setMovements(movements)
+Assigns the movements config
  * `movments` - Movements instance

 ### bot.pathfinder.isMoving()
+A function that checks if the bot is currently moving.
  * `Returns` - boolean

 ### bot.pathfinder.isMining()
+A function that checks if the bot is currently mining blocks.
  * `Returns` - boolean

 ### bot.pathfinder.isBuilding()
+A function that checks if the bot is currently placing blocks.
  * `Returns` - boolean

 ### bot.pathfinder.isThinking()
+A function that returns true if a path is currently being calculated.
+False otherwise.
  * `Returns` - boolean

 # Properties: